Bachelor of Science in Bioinformatics

 • Artificial Intelligence in Medicine

-• Big Data Biomedical Informatics
+• Big Data in Biomedical Informatics

 Foundation Courses

-These courses, mostly to be taken in Year 1 and 2 of the programme, focus on concepts and practical skills in fundamental topics in bioinformatics, such as biochemistry, mathematics, statistics, and computer programming.
-Students are required to complete the following foundation courses:
+Most of these courses to be taken in Years 1 and 2 of the programme focus on concepts and practical skills in basic bioinformatics topics, such as biochemistry, mathematics, statistics and computer programming.
+The completion of the following foundation courses is necessary:

 • Perspectives in Biochemistry